5DROR5/PIT/README.md

 ## Structure

 Each mod consists of a server-side component and a client-side package.
-The client Lua extensions handle game logic and server communication; UI apps (HTML/JS/CSS) are only present where a visual interface is needed.

 | Mod | Server folder | Client package |
 |-----|--------------|----------------|